mariaaallotar/minishell/README.md

 ## What I learned

 - project planing, management and teamwork
 - to use `Git` for a shared project
+  - branches
+  - pull requests
+  - merging
 - error handling
 - project structure